-Evaluation of a student’s performance is continuous and involves consideration of the student’s performance in all academic settings.
-Only courses in which the student earns a grade of “B” or higher will be counted toward degree fulfillment.
-Failure to make progress in a timely manner or inappropriate or unprofessional conduct by a student may result in the student’s withdrawal from a course or a program.
-If such removal from a course is necessary, the student will receive the grade of “F” for the course and may be judged ineligible to re-enroll in the course.
+Evaluation of a student's performance is continuous and involves consideration of the student's performance in all academic settings.
+Students who fail to make progress in a timely manner or who demonstrate inappropriate or unprofessional conduct may be withdrawn from a course or the program.
+If such removal from a course is necessary, the student will receive the grade of "F" and may be judged ineligible to reenroll in the course.

 Program Degree Requirements

 Doctor of Philosophy in Education of Students with Exceptionalities

 The Core Area consists of 15 semester hours of research coursework and 3 semester hours of Social Foundation of Education and Psychology of Learning coursework.

 EPRS 8500 Qualitative/Interpretive Research in Education (3)

 EPRS 8530 Quantitative Methods and Analysis in Education (3)